Most Beautiful Parks In Tokyo (w/ Google Maps & Directions)

 What to Expect in Koishikawa Korakuen Gardens

-Plum blossoms happen in the northern portion of the Korakuen Gardens, blooming a few weeks earlier than the cherry trees near the ponds.
+As spring approaches, the northern part of the gardens welcomes the early bloom of plum blossoms, a few weeks ahead of the cherry trees near the ponds.

 How to Go to Koishikawa Korakuen Gardens

-• Suidobashi Station (JR Chuo Line, Toei Oedo Line, Tozai, Yurakucho, and Namboku Tokyo Metro lines)
+• Next, you have Suidobashi Station.
+This station is a hub for multiple lines including the JR Chuo Line, Toei Oedo Line, and the Tozai, Yurakucho, and Namboku Tokyo Metro lines.

 What to Expect in Shinjuku Gyoen

-A beautifully architectured greenhouse garden can be found at the Okido Gate / Shinjuku Gyoen Entrance.
-There, you can find thousands of plant species, including cactus, orchids, tropical plants, and even indigenous Japanese plants.
+• At the Okido Gate / Shinjuku Gyoen Entrance, you’ll find a beautifully designed greenhouse garden.
+It’s home to thousands of plant species, including cacti, orchids, tropical plants, and even indigenous Japanese plants.

-Just beside the greenhouse is an old imperial resthouse.
-It was built in 1896 and used by the royal family after their leisure activities in the garden.
+• Adjacent to the greenhouse is an old imperial resthouse.
+Constructed in 1896, it served as a relaxation spot for the royal family after their leisure activities in the garden.

-Most cherry trees are concentrated south of the Kids Area on the other side of the pond, in front of Starbucks.
+• The majority of the cherry trees are concentrated south of the Kids Area, on the other side of the pond, right in front of Starbucks.

-If you want to see the many trees showing vibrant autumn leaves, proceed to the Shimono Ike pond at the very corner of the Shinjuku Gyoen (Southeast portion; beside the French Garden)
+• For those who wish to see a multitude of trees showcasing vibrant autumn leaves, head to the Shimono Ike pond.
+Located at the very corner of Shinjuku Gyoen, beside the French Garden, it’s a sight to behold during fall.

-If you are a history lover, you can visit the historic pavilion Kyu-Goryo-Tei (Taiwan Pavilion) at the center of Shinjuku Gyoen.
-It is also an excellent photo spot as the pond on its front reflects the trees and buildings seen from the pavilion.
+• History enthusiasts can visit the historic pavilion, Kyu-Goryo-Tei (Taiwan Pavilion), situated at the center of Shinjuku Gyoen.
+The pond in front of the pavilion offers a fantastic photo opportunity, reflecting the trees and buildings seen from the pavilion.

 How to Go to Shinjuku Gyoen

-Jingu Gaien Ginkgo Avenue – A Garden in Tokyo With Scenic Lining Ginkgo Trees
+4. Jingu Gaien Ginkgo Avenue – A Garden in Tokyo with Scenic Lining Ginkgo Trees

 Golden Tunnel Jingu Gaien, Tokyo, Japan

-The avenue leads to many city facilities and cultural heritage buildings like Meiji Memorial Hall, Meiji Memorial Picture Gallery, Meiji Jingu Stadium, Meiji Jingu Gaien Softball Ground, etc.
+The avenue provides access to numerous city facilities and cultural heritage buildings.
+These include the Meiji Memorial Hall, the Meiji Memorial Picture Gallery, the Meiji Jingu Stadium, and the Meiji Jingu Gaien Softball Ground.
+It’s a hub of activity and history, right in the heart of the city.

 What to Expect in Jingu Gaien Ginkgo Avenue